Five unique takes on terrazzo

 Earth Tone Bathroom Brown Tiles

 Rich, warming, and completely on trend – here are 5 earth-toned bathrooms and the tiles you can use to recreate the looks at home.
 1. Light zellige Soft squares in a light biscuit shade create a harmonious space with a comforting natural vibe.
 Get the look with Clay Zellige from Tiles of Ezra, Transparent Quartz Pink from Mosaic Factory, or Zellige Lana from Marazzi.
-2. … Continue reading Trend inspo: Earth Tone Bathrooms
+2. … Continue reading Get the Look: Earth Tone Bathrooms

 Pink Pool Tiles